 Take the Bishopsgate Exit out of Liverpool Street Station and take a left along Bishopsgate.
 Getting off at Liverpool Street Station, especially on weekdays, shows you the City side to Shoreditch- high rise, gleaming offices and lots of smart suits but these don’t last long!

-Go back on yourself slightly and head to Spitalfields Market– one of the most popular Shoreditch Markets, especially because its open all week.
+Go back on yourself slightly and head to Spitalfields Market– one of the most popular Shoreditch Markets, especially because it’s open all week so it’s great to go if you’re wondering where to go in Shoreditch.
 You’ll know you’re close when you can see the iconic Gerkin Building pointing out of the Skyline ahead.

 Spitalfields Market calls itself one of London’s richest creative places, it’s also a good place to visit in London if it’s raining as Spitalfields Market is totally covered.

-Inside you’ll find independent market stalls selling a range of unique jewellery, bags and clothes.
-There’s also highstreet stores like Benefit and Flying Tiger as well as many food market stalls and big chain Shoreditch restaurants.
+If you’re looking for places to go in Shoreditch for shopping, this is it as inside you’ll find independent market stalls selling a range of unique jewellery, bags and clothes.
+There’s also high street stores like Benefit and Flying Tiger as well as many food market stalls and big chain Shoreditch restaurants.

 If you’re in need of a coffee I’d recommend stopping off at Nude Coffee Roasters as the coffee there is really good, and if you need a toilet break you’ll find a toilet in Spitalfields Market too.